-The Intellin platform wouldn't be meaningful without the HCP (Healthcare Provider) Dashboard, which played a key part in remote monitoring, early warning and fast response, triage and social prescribing.
+The Intellin platform's significance is largely due to the HCP (Healthcare Provider) Dashboard, which is crucial for remote monitoring, early warning, rapid response, triage, and social prescribing.

 My work here included:

 - Building and maintaining the design of the dashboard (end to end),

 - Working closely with clinicians (GPs) and collecting feedback from them to improve the platform,

 - Testing and iterating on the ideas (business needs vs feedback from the clinicians) static designs and prototypes,

 - Producing and maintaining a documentation around the HCP Dashboard.